 A calling card for Finnish architecture

-The library building in the heart of Helsinki will consist almost entirely of public space and will offer a wide selection of services.
-It will become the new central point for the city’s impressive public library network.
+The library building in the heart of Helsinki consists almost entirely of public space and offers a wide selection of services.
+It is the new central point for the city’s impressive public library network.
 The design divides the functions of the library into three distinctive levels: an active ground floor, a peaceful upper floor, and an enclosed in-between volume containing more specific functions.

 This concept has been developed into an arching form that invites people to utilize the spaces and services underneath, inside and on top of it.
-The resulting building will be an inspiring and highly functional addition to the urban life of Helsinki and the Töölönlahti area.
+The resulting building is an inspiring and highly functional addition to the urban life of Helsinki and the Töölönlahti area.